MichaelJBerk/ZmanimKit/README.md

 ## License

-KosherSwift is available under the MIT license.
-See the LICENSE file for more info.
+KosherSwift is available under the LGLP license.
+See the LICENSE.md file for more info.